OscarAnd123/COVID_AND_NYPD/README.md

 I analyzed NYPD's records of arrest throughout 2020, I looked at the number of arrest for each month, the number of arrest by race, and the number of arrest by Boroughs.

 During the George Floyd protest I have seen the NYPD arrest many protesters throughout the country and NYC.
-I was wondering if the number of Arrest had spiked up more than usual.My hypothesis is that the number of arrest will be similare to 2019 but have spiked up during the summer.
+I was wondering if the number of Arrest had spiked up more than usual.
+My hypothesis is that the number of arrest will be similare to 2019 but have spiked up during the summer.

 ## Analyzes of 2020